abstract-open-solutions/redturtle.smartlink/README.txt

 ----------------------------

-The Smart Link structure is nothing more that a ATLink content, so the way used to store URL in the object or in the portal_catalog is the same as Plone does.
+The Smart Link structure is nothing more that a ATLink content, so the way used to store URL in the object or in the site's catalog is the same as Plone.
 There is no magic behind.

 For this reason, when you are using Smart Link for internal references, the *static* URL is stored and used.

-This will lead to problems when you are using this product for site where you have different backend/frontend URLs.
+This will lead to problems when you are using this product for site where you have different backend/frontend URLs; those problems are the same you have when you don't use this product!

 For this reason you must use the "*Configure Smart Link*" control panel to handle URL transformation.

 You can also use an option that says to Smart Link to store relative URLs, but this will also include the Plone site id in every link (and you must rewrite this from Apache if you don't